-Reverberation describes the pattern of echoes and reflections that occur when a sound is heard in a space, for example, in a concert hall.
-The subtle echoes and reflections help the brain to perceive the size and shape of an acoustic space.
-Every space has different reverb characteristics.
+Reverberation describes the pattern of echoes and reflections that occur when a sound is heard in an internal space, for example, in a concert hall.

 A reverb processor adds an artificial reverberant sound for a wide range of pre-chosen acoustic environments.
-Some common presets found on a reverb unit include room, hall and cathedral.
+Common presets found on a reverb unit include room, hall, and cathedral.

 Common Reverb Controls

 - Algorithms - The algorithm control determines the preset reverb algorithms e.g. Hall, room, concert etc.